 *Featured Side Hustle*: Ride sharing companies like Lyft and Uber have made it easier than ever for anyone to start a profitable side hustle.
 If you have a reasonable driving record, a smartphone, and a car that’s less than 10 years old, you could be making serious side income (from $20-$40 an hour) within minutes just by driving around your city!

-(Guest Post by Sarah, as part of our Side Hustle Series)
+(By Sarah, as part of our Side Hustle Series)

 I’m a college student with a few great passions in my life: God, style and personal finance.
 Eclectic mix, I know.
 I’ve written for J$ before, about how skipping class costs money!, and I’m back now to talk about my side hustle, which earns me some nice pocket change.

 The first thing you should know about me is that I love to shop.
 I am a 20 year old girl, I mean, come on!
 I went to a private high school in the Silicon Valley, so I grew up surrounded by excess wealth.
 Louis Vuitton, Coach and Gucci bags were on the arms of almost all the girls I knew, while Chanel sunglasses were the accessory of choice and Tory Burch flats were the norm.
 My knowledge of luxury designers is pretty vast.
 I devour fashion magazines, subscribe to style blogs and keep up with every season’s trends.
 (Lucky Magazine, Teen Vogue and The Sartorialist are some of my favorites.)

 By contrast, I come from a somewhat frugal Asian family.
 I was never able to afford brands like Chanel or Balenciaga.
 And as a college student, there’s definitely no way I could justify a Mulberry bag, with retail prices usually in the $1,000+ range, to either myself or my parents.